Kendra is an Occupational Therapist and joined the team in September 2019. We sat her down to learn more about her approach and role within Orri.

 How long have you been a clinician for and what were you doing before Orri?

-I qualified as an Occupational Therapist in 2015 in South Africa where I worked in tertiary psychiatric care, addiction, eating disorders and private practice.
+I qualified as an Occupational Therapist in 2015 in South Africa where I worked in tertiary psychiatric care, eating disorders and private practice.
 My recent move to the UK (October 2018) began with a position as an Occupational Therapist at an Inpatient and Daycare Eating Disorder Unit.